State of the World’s Minorities and Indigenous Peoples 2015

 - Case studies from minorities and indigenous communities from across the world, including inspiring success stories and positive contributions.

 - Interviews and case studies from minorities and indigenous communities, including examples of grassroots organizations working to improve their protection and representation.

 - Overviews of the human rights context for minorities and indigenous peoples in every major world region.

-An invaluable reference for policy makers, academics, journalists and everyone who is interested in the human rights situation of minorities and indigenous peoples around the world.
+This edition is an essential resource for activists, urban planners, policy makers, researchers, media representatives and anyone interested in the current situation of minorities and indigenous peoples across the world.